Al Trost: NASL

 In 1973, Trost began his professional playing career with the St. Louis Stars of the North American Soccer League.
-He had initially been drafted by the Stars in the 1968 college draft; however, the near-collapse of the NASL and Trost's desire to maintain his amateur eligibility precluded his signing with the team prior to 1973.
+He had been drafted by the Stars in the 1968 college draft, but the near-collapse of the NASL and Trost's desire to maintain his amateur eligibility kept him from signing until 1973.

 After the 1977 season, the Stars gave up on St Louis and moved to Anaheim, California, to play the 1978 season as the California Surf.
-Despite leading the Surf in scoring, the team traded him to the Seattle Sounders in January 1979 for Tony Chursky.
-Trost played the 1979 season with the Sounders, scoring only one goal in eleven games.
-On 28 September 1979, Trost left the Sounders and the NASL.
-During his time in the league, he was a second team All Star in 1976 and received honorable mention in 1973 and 1977.
-Trost ended his NASL career number 72 on the NASL points list with 100 off 38 goals and 24 assists.
+Trost led the Surf in scoring, but the team traded him to the Seattle Sounders in January 1979 for Tony Chursky.
+Trost played the 1979 season with the Sounders, scoring one goal in 11 games.
+On September 28, 1979, Trost left the Sounders and the NASL.
+During his time in the league, he was a second-team All Star in 1976 and received honorable mention in 1973 and 1977.
+Trost ended his NASL career as No. 72 on the points list with 100 off 38 goals and 24 assists.

 MISL

 After leaving the NASL, Trost played a single season for the New York Arrows of Major Indoor Soccer League in 1979–1980.
-In 1981, the St. Louis Steamers hired Trost to replace Pat McBride who left the team in a contract dispute during the 1980–1981 post-season.
+In 1981, the St. Louis Steamers hired Trost to replace Pat McBride, who left the team in a contract dispute during the 1980–1981 post-season.
 Trost continued coaching the Steamers during the 1981–1982 season when he took the team to the MISL championship series, which it lost to Trost's old team, the New York Arrows.
-When the team began the 1982–1983 season 5–9, Trost was fired on January 4, 1983.
+When the team began the 1982–1983 season with a record of 5–9, Trost was fired on January 4, 1983.